abse4411/projz_renpy_translation/README.md

 ```text
 1320 untranslated lines are saved to ./projz\html\my_game_None_schinese.html.
 ```
-If you think that the number of lines is too large, you can specify `--limit {max_num}` to set the maximum number of lines to save.
+If you think that the number of lines is too large, you can specify `--limit {max_num}` to set the max number of lines to save.

 Then, open the HTML file with Chrome or Microsoft Edge.
 Right click to open context menu, and select the translation option to translate this page.
 After translating, please press Ctrl+S to save and overwrite the original html file.
 For more instructions, please refer to [⚡Fast translating⚡ with `savehtml` and `loadhtml`](#fast-translating-with-savehtml-and-loadhtml).